clayrisser/trailduck/README.md

 > a topological cyclic sorting algorithm based on depth-first search (dfs)

+Note that this algorithm cannot detect overlapping cycles

 Please ★ this repo if you found it useful ★ ★ ★